haaklina/Final-Project/Statistical approach.md

 Logistic model: Host phylogeny + habitat → symbiont type (AIC = 124.6).

----
-Title: "Final Project"
-author: "Hasna Akther"
-date: "`r Sys.Date()`"
-output:
-  pdf_document: default
-  html_document: default
----

-# Title: Bioluminescent symbioses of fish and cephalopods with bacterial symbionts.
+## Title: Bioluminescent symbioses of fish and cephalopods with bacterial symbionts.

-# Brief description of dataset (with a link to completed GitHub repository for more details on my dataset card).
+## Brief description of dataset (with a link to completed GitHub repository for more details on my dataset card).

 https://github.com/haaklina/Final-Project/blob/main/Dataset%20Card.md